Jariwalajerry007/HarshkumarJariwala_ReactJS_LAB/README.md

 In the project directory, you can run:

 ### `npm start`
+and You can add your and your roommate expenses and it will help you to find the balancesheet of your expenses.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+NOTE:You have to install modules using
+### `npm install`

 The page will reload if you make edits.\
 You will also see any lint errors in the console.